Multi-volume author, Susan Sage, introduces us to her new book, a fictional memoir, A Mentor and Her Muse:

 I really enjoyed this book on more than one level.
 It is an excellent story.

 I give A Mentor and Her Muse a score of 4.8 stars!
-The score would have been higher except for the handful of spelling errors I found.

 I am very happy to announce Susan is working on another book at this time.
 A story about a lost dog and the UPS man that organizes the search, a working title: “Ringo Tales”.